How Rental Car Coverage Works After an Accident

 The Gap Between Total Loss Declaration and Payout

-If your car is declared a total loss, rental coverage typically ends when the insurer makes a settlement offer — not when you actually buy a replacement vehicle.
-The gap between the offer and finding a new car can leave you without a rental for days or weeks.
+Once an insurer declares a total loss, rental coverage typically ends when they make the settlement offer — not when you actually buy a replacement vehicle.
+That gap between offer and purchase can leave you without a covered rental for days or weeks.

 Diminished Coverage vs. Actual Costs